zanderfilet/zanderfilet.github.io/_projects/2_project.md

 ### Overview

-This goal of this project is to automatically reconstruct color photographs from the filtered glass plate negatives of Sergei Mikhailovich Prokudin-Gorskii, an early 20th century photographer.
+The goal of this project is to automatically reconstruct color photographs from the filtered glass plate negatives of Sergei Mikhailovich Prokudin-Gorskii, an early 20th century photographer.
 Each negative contains three separate exposures of images taken through blue, green, and red filters (from top to bottom).
-Since I need to stitch these components together, the primary challenges of this project consists of identifying how each exposure is displaced to correctly align each color filter.
+Since I need to stitch these components together, the primary challenge of this project is calculating how each exposure is displaced to correctly align each color filter.
 Later, I extend on this algorithm with some optimizations, color correction, and cropping in postprocessing.

 ---